 Now I imagine that some of you are looking for the best of both worlds — a climbing shoe that is comfortable AND high-performing.
-The Mythos and Anasazi Moccasym sure are comfy, but they aren’t the best for climbing tough and technical routes and problems.
-For you we instead recommend the Scarpa Techno X.
+The Mythos and NIAD Moccasym sure are comfy, but they aren’t the best for climbing tough and technical routes and problems.
+For you we instead recommend the Scarpa Maestro.

-The Techno X is great at edging and performs well at a variety of climbing styles.
+The Maestro is great at edging and performs well at a variety of climbing styles.
 Its edging and smearing abilities make it best suited for technical or long face climbs.
 Though not aggressively hooked, the shoe is also a solid option for overhung climbing and bouldering.
-Finally, the shoe is also adept at crack climbing.
-Overall, the Techno X is a well-rounded, high-performance climbing shoe.
+It’s also well-suited for crack climbing.
+Overall, the Maestro is a well-rounded, high-performance climbing shoe.

 Though it may be hard to believe, the shoe is still comfortable in spite of how high-performing it is.
 After they break in you can wear them all day due to their mostly flat sole and comfort build.
 They will stretch very little, if at all, so the break in is more a process of the shoe conforming to your foot than stretching lengthwise.